k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_graphit_examples.md

 - The csvRow has been set to the SUBSCRIBER_ID node.
 Therefore, a new line has been created for each new subscriber_id entry.

-- The csvHeader has been set to False in the SUBSCRIBER_INFO node.
+- The csvHeader has been set to false in the SUBSCRIBER_INFO node.
 Therefore, the header has been removed from the CSV output.

-###  Graphit Node Types Examples
+###  Graphit Node Type Examples
 #### grRaw.graphit
-This example illustrates an XML output in raw format.
+This example illustrates a raw-format XML output.
 Observe the header value displayed in the response.

 <img src="images/graphit_example_raw.png"></img>